grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics/100 Create custom metrics.md

 If you need help constructing a custom metric, read the following sections of this document.
-They document the procedure and provide examples. f you're comfortable with these already, you might prefer to read the [reference documentation for each metric constructor](/javascript-api/k6-metrics).
+They document the procedure and provide examples.
+If you're comfortable with these already, you might prefer to read the [reference documentation for each metric constructor](/javascript-api/k6-metrics).
 Each topic has examples to make a custom metric and create [thresholds](/using-k6/thresholds) from it.

 ## Create a custom metric